charmbracelet/lipgloss/README.md

 ### Placing Text in Whitespace

 Sometimes you’ll simply want to place a block of text in whitespace.
+This is a lightweight alternative to compositing.

 ```go
 // Center a paragraph horizontally in a space 80 cells wide.
 The height of